Mary W. Parker Autism Center at the Institute of Living

 Additional Resources

-The below websites provide high-quality information and resources focused on supporting autistic individuals and their families:
+The following websites provide high-quality information and resources focused on supporting autistic individuals and their families:

 Autism Services & Resources Connecticut (ASRC) – Facilitates advocacy, training, and family support throughout the state of Connecticut.
 ASRC offers a professional resource guide, regular events, and in-person and virtual support group meetings.